2026 WISCONSIN STATE SCHOLASTIC CHESS CHAMPIONSHIP

 Round 1 Saturday at 10:00am

-The time control is Game in 70 minutes with a 5-second increment.
+The time control is Game in 45 minutes with a 5-second delay.
 Accelerated pairings may be used for the first two rounds.
 Boards and sets are provided.
 Please bring clocks.

 BYES: up to two 1/2-point byes are allowed if requested before round one.

 PRIZES: In each of the K-12, K-8, and K-5 sections, the top ten individuals and the top six teams will be awarded trophies.
-Additionally, every player who scores at least 4 points is guaranteed a trophy.
 The state championship title and traveling trophies will be presented to the K-8 and K-5 team champions.
 Every participant is eligible for an additional award (medal, chocolate, or fruit leather), especially if they castle.

 TIEBREAKS: the order of tiebreaks for team and individual prizes is Solkoff, Cumulative Opposition, Cumulative, and Modified Median.